superseriousbusiness/gotosocial/docs/getting_started/installation/container.md

 2. Remove the `#` before `- "80:80"` in the `ports` section.
 3. (Optional) Set `GTS_LETSENCRYPT_EMAIL_ADDRESS` to a valid email address to receive certificate expiry warnings etc.

+!!! info "Optional configuration"

+    There are many other configuration options documented in the config.yaml file, which you can use to further customize the behavior of your GoToSocial instance.
+These use sensible defaults where possible, so you don't necessarily need to make any changes to them right now, but here are a few you may be interested in:

+    - `GTS_INSTANCE_LANGUAGES`: array of [BCP47 language tags](https://en.wikipedia.org/wiki/IETF_language_tag) which determines the preferred languages of your instance.
+    - `GTS_MEDIA_REMOTE_CACHE_DAYS`: number of days to keep remote media cached in storage.
+    - `GTS_SMTP_*`: settings to allow your GoToSocial instance to connect to an email server and send notification emails.

+    If you decide to set/change any of these variables later on, be sure to restart your GoToSocial instance after making the changes.

+!!! tip "Environment variable arrays"

+    If you need to use an environment variable to set a configuration option that accepts an array, provide each value in a comma-separated list.

+    For example, `instance-languages` may be set in the config.yaml file as an array like so: `["nl", "de", "fr", "en"]`.
+To set the same values as an environment variable, use: `GTS_INSTANCE_LANGUAGES="nl,de,fr,en"`

 ## Start GoToSocial

 With those small changes out of the way, you can now start GoToSocial with the following command: